How to Cut a Watermelon in 10 Ways

 How to Cut a Watermelon

 There's more than one way to cut a watermelon.
-Here are 10 different ways to do it, from fancy to basic and back again.
+Here are 10 different ways to do it, from simple slices for snacking to edible creations for entertaining.

 1. How to Cut a Watermelon into Sticks

-Slice the watermelon in half end-to-end.
-Place a watermelon half cut-side-down and make one-inch-wide slices lengthwise.
-Then cut 1-inch-wide slices crosswise.
+Cut the watermelon in half horizontally from end-to-end.
+Place one-half of the watermelon cut-side-down and make 1-inch wide slices lengthwise.
+Then cut 1-inch wide slices crosswise.
 Repeat with the other half.

 2. How to Cut a Watermelon into Rounds

-Slice the watermelon crosswise into 1-inch rounds.
+Place the watermelon on its side and carefully cut crosswise into 1-inch rounds.
+Plain rounds can be cut into triangles with the rind attached for easy eating, or the flesh can be cut out into shapes.
 Topped with fruit and yogurt, these make the most photo-ready watermelon pizzas.
-Plain rounds can be cut into triangles with the rind attached for easy eating, or the flesh can be cut out into shapes.